 Provide Measurable Results

-It’s easy to note on your resume that you were an outstanding car salesman at your last place of employment, but this tells a firm little about your potential or ambition.
+It is easy to note on your resume that you were an outstanding car salesman at your last place of employment, but this tells a firm little about your potential or ambition.
 Use quantifiable data instead to prove what you actually accomplished.
 Instead of filling your resume with empty adjectives, note how much your sales volume increased over a given period of time.

 Highlight Achievements